LINWEN607/congregate/README.md

-    dest                                    Toggle maintenance mode on destination instance msg                                     Maintenance mode message, with "+" in place of " " reporting                               Create reporting issues, based off reporting data supplied in congregate.conf
+    dest                                    Toggle maintenance mode on destination instance msg                                     Maintenance mode message, with "+" in place of " " reporting                               Create reporting issues, based off reporting data supplied in congregate.conf archived                                Filter out archived projects from the list of staged projects

 Commands:
     list                                    List all projects of a source instance and save it to {CONGREGATE_PATH}/data/projects.json.